tnyeanderson/zet/20250802145648/README.md

 54-KO2-53-F1-51 2020.07.08, Klipsch PM2.1 VR PCB REV1.1
 ```

-Here are the part numbers for the connecto:
+Here are the part numbers for the connector housings and pins:

 | Manufacturer    | Series  | Part number    | Description                                                  |
 |-----------------|---------|----------------|--------------------------------------------------------------|